-Community Infrastructure Levy (CIL) Total money available (not allocated for any project) at 1 September 2020 Funding source Amount at 1 September 2020 (£) What can the money be used for?
-Strategic CIL (80%) £ 147,594 Available to the Council in the Capital Budget setting process.
+Community Infrastructure Levy (CIL) Total money available (not allocated for any project) at 1 September 2021 Funding sourceAmount at 1 September 2021What can the money b(£) Strategic CIL (80%) £ 48,159 Available to the Council in the Capital Budget setting process.
 It is imperative that the Strategic CIL fund is used for specific infrastructure projects and types of infrastructure set out in the infrastructure list.
-CIL Neighbourhood Fund (15%) £ 27,674 Allocated through the CIL Neighbourhood Fund in associated with Gosport Voluntary Action.
-Provides grants of between £1,500 and £50,000 for infrastructure- related projects.
-The maximum for 2020/21 is £10,000.
-Administrative CIL (5%) £ 9,224 To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
+CIL Neighbourhood Fund (15%) £ 9,030 Allocated through the CIL Neighbourhood Fund in associated with Gosport Voluntary Action.
+Provides grants for infrastructure- related projects.
+Administrative CIL (5%) £ 3,010 To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
 It will also be used to partly fund future reviews of CIL.
-Total £184,492
+Total £ 60,199